Introduction

 All new employees undergo training as part of their induction programme, which includes information on who they should contact if they have any concerns about modern slavery or human trafficking.
 Employees are also encouraged to report any concerns or suspicions regarding the presence of modern slavery or human trafficking within the supply chain.

-• Continuing our ongoing work with our critical service suppliers to the Companies, including addressing any improvement actions that arise from the ESG Supplier Attestation Questionnaires.
+• Continue our ongoing work with the Companies' critical service suppliers, including addressing any improvement actions that arise from the Supplier Attestation Questionnaires.

-• Undertaking modern slavery due diligence checks where we explore intra-group services from high-risk overseas territories.
+• Undertake modern slavery due diligence checks where we explore intra-group services from new overseas territories.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and has been approved by the Board of Arthur J. Gallagher Holdings (UK) Limited on 8 May 2025.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and was approved by the Board of Arthur J. Gallagher Holdings (UK) Limited on 7 May 2026.

 Appendix 1